MaRDI4NFDI/docker-importer/README.md

 ## Documentation

-The importer functionality is encapsulatede within the python package *mardi_importer*.
+The importer functionality is encapsulated within the python package *mardi_importer*.
 This package is installed in a docker environment to run cronjobs that schedule the import tasks.

 The documentation for the package mardi_importer is available at:\